-"It really opened our eyes and enriched our hori-zons ...
+"It really opened our eyes and enriched our hori-zons...
 We learnt a lot of tricks off him," says the son.

-It is no wonder then that both he and his brother now work in the food and beverage industry.
-Mark, 24, is an assistant restaurant manager in led with his sons' overseas job stints.
+It is no wonder then that both he and his brother now work in the food and beverage led with his sons' overseas job stints.